sv790594/infosys222/week01/week01.md

 22222 | Peggy Carter | 999 Marvel Avenue
 99999 | John Reese | 314 Machine Place

-- Suppose we have a related relation __Holder__, the command to get the names of holders with check accounts:
+- Suppose we have a related relation __Holder__, the SQL code to get the names of holders with check accounts:

 ```sql
 SELECT name